mauno-j-ronkko/sharkC64/README.md

 # sharkC64

-SharkC64 is a new programming language for the Commodore C64.
+SharkC64 is a programming language for the Commodore 64 with a Nordic flavor.
 It comes bundled with a compiler and an integrated development environment.
 It is published under [MIT License](LICENSE).